bowtieworks/terraform-provider-bowtie/docs/resources/dns_block_list.md

 ### Read-Only

 - `id` (String) Internal resource ID.
 - `last_updated` (String) The last time this object was change by Terraform.
-This field is _not part of the Bowtie API_ but rather additional provider metadata.
+This field is _not part of the Bowtie API_ but rather extra provider metadata.

 ## Import